 Silver Salmon Grille History

 The building we occupy (The Fisher Building) was designed & built by John E. Wicks in 1924.
-It was the home of Thiel Brothers Restaurant for fifty years, and was one of the premier eateries in the region.
+It was the home of Thiel Brothers Restaurant for 50 years and was one of the premier eateries in the region.
 In 1974 it was renamed The Brass Rail (after the brass foot rail on the base of the bar) and was such until a fire in 1997.
 It was renovated and reopened as Pacific Pizza & Pasta in 1999 & 2000.